 Living with Prader-Willi syndrome

-Diagnosing PWS as early as possible allows interventions that can help significantly with some of the symptoms.
+Diagnosing PWS as early as possible allows treatments that can help significantly with some of the symptoms.
 For example, a lack of height can be treated with growth hormone.

 Ideally, people with PWS will receive treatment and support from a whole team of health professionals.
 Australian guidelines recommend that doctors refer all children they see with PWS to a specialist PWS clinic (available in most capital cities) for additional care.

 Children with PWS are usually able to go to school and may go on to work in supported employment.
 However, because of their uncontrollable appetite and other issues, adults with PWS are often not able to live independently.
-Adults with PWS are also susceptible to developing serious health problems linked with obesity, such as diabetes and heart disease.
+Adults with PWS are also more at risk of developing serious health problems linked with obesity, such as diabetes and heart disease.

 Where to go for help

 Support for people with Prader-Willi syndrome and their families is available from the Prader-Willi Syndrome Association of Australia website.